How to Test Batteries Without a Tester: Unique Method [2025]

 Do you have a battery tester?
-If not, don't worry – you can still test your batteries to see if they are working properly.
-In this guide, I will walk you through the steps of how to test batteries without a tester.
+If not, don’t worry – you can still test your batteries to see if they are working properly.
+In this guide, I will walk you through the step by step guide of how to test batteries without a tester.
 I will also provide some tips on how to extend the life of your batteries.
-Batteries aren't hard or pricey to check, so let's get started!
+By the way, you can jump start corroded batteries too.
+Batteries aren’t hard to maintain or pricey to check, so let’s get started!

 There are several ways to test batteries without a tester.
 You can do a physical check, a voltage check, or a load test.
 You can also pick a multimeter for voltage testing for my list of best budget multimeters.